The Basics of Branding. Understanding Branding from Logo to Positioning

 • Differentiating yourself from competitors.

-However, according to Kenichi Ohmae, the 3 Cs should be constantly balanced, thus benefiting a brand the most.
+However, according to Kenichi Ohmae, the 3 Cs should be constantly balanced, which will benefit a brand the most.

 So, a company should not only focus on overtaking its competitors, increasing the number of customers, or maintaining its popularity.
-Nonetheless, it should find the best way of having these 3 goals at the same time, moderately, while also ensuring it is not damaging those around it, be them employees, customers, or competitors.
+Nonetheless, it should find the best way to achieve these 3 goals simultaneously and moderately while ensuring it does not damage those around it, be they employees, customers, or competitors.

 The Basic Branding Strategy

 Branding strategies should always be adapted to a company’s needs.
-Every business is different, and while some may need a complex and extensive branding strategy, others can achieve success with just minor changes.
+Every business is different, and while some may need a complex and extensive branding strategy, others can succeed with just minor changes.

-However, according to Wally Olins, regardless of the company you have to include in a branding process, there should be at most 7 steps to follow in your strategy.
-And in one of his books, “The Brand Handbook,” Wally Olins talks about 4 of the main steps every company should consider when building a basic branding strategy.
+However, according to Wally Olins, regardless of the company you must include in a branding process, your strategy should follow at most seven steps.
+In one of his books, “The Brand Handbook,” Wally Olins discusses four of the main steps every company should consider when building a basic branding strategy.

 1. Research, Analysis, and Strategic Recommendations